 - Provide evidence of a full or part-time job offer from a U.S. employer in a NAFTA profession; AND

-Employers of TN workers must be willing to provide an employment offer letter detailing items such as: the professional nature of the position, the purpose of the employment, the anticipated length of the TN worker’s stay, and the TN worker’s qualifications for the position.
+Employers of TN workers must be willing to provide an employment offer letter detailing items such as: the professional nature of the position, the purpose of the employment, the anticipated length of the worker’s stay, and the worker’s qualifications for the position.

 Terms and Conditions of TN Status

 A TN worker may not be self-employed, and may only work for the employer, and in the position, for which he or she was approved at the time the classification was granted.
-TN status in the U.S. may be granted for up to three years at a time.
-Unlike the H-1B category, there is no limit to the number of extensions a TN worker may be granted.
+This status in the U.S. may be granted for up to three years at a time.
+Unlike the H-1B category, there is no limit to the number of extensions a worker may be granted.

 Family of TN Professionals